It sounds contradictory, but it’s a very helpful form of insurance.

 Anyone who regularly sends or transports goods, materials, or equipment over land can benefit from inland marine insurance.

-When given this definition, most people tend to think of construction or trucking companies, but think outside the box!
+When given this definition, most people tend to think of construction or trucking companies, but think outside the box.
+If your tools, products, or equipment leave your main location, you may have an inland marine exposure.

-- Business that attend trade shows, conventions, and exhibits
+- Businesses that attend trade shows, conventions, and exhibits

 - Party rental companies